Jodie Prenger: The Biggest Loser

-In 2006, Jodie Prenger was also featured on Charlotte Coyle's Fat Beauty Contest on Channel 4, where Coyle searched for plus-sized models for a beauty pageant.
+In 2006, Jodie Prenger was also featured on Charlotte Coyle's Fat Beauty Contest on Channel 4, in which Coyle searched for plus-sized models for a beauty pageant.

 On 10 March 2009, Prenger appeared on The Paul O'Grady Show and spoke about her time on The Biggest Loser.
-On seeing a picture of herself after initially losing weight, she said that she believed she lost too much weight and became too thin at that time.
+On seeing a picture of herself after initially losing weight, she said that she believed she had lost too much weight and had become too thin at that time.
 She also commented that she believed all women should have curves.

 I'd Do Anything

 Prenger was the winner of I'd Do Anything on 31 May 2008, giving her the opportunity to play Nancy in a West End revival of the British musical Oliver! at the Theatre Royal, Drury Lane.
 Prenger attended auditions for the show in Manchester in January 2008, and made it through to the final 42 at "Nancy School" from where she was eventually chosen as one of the twelve finalists to perform in the live shows each week.